gomorpheus/morpheus-cli-docs/CLI-Manual.md

 Usage: morpheus roles add [name] [options]
         --authority VALUE            Name
         --description VALUE          Description (optional)
+        --landingUrl VALUE           Landing URL (optional) - An optional override for the default landing page after login for a user.
         --roleType VALUE             Role Type (optional).
 Default: user --baseRole VALUE             Copy From Role (optional)
         --multitenant [on|off]       Multitenant (optional) - A Multitenant role is automatically copied into all existing subaccounts as well as placed into a subaccount when created.
 Useful for providing a set of predefined roles a Customer can use.
 Default: off